Sp4zzy/Jbot-for-Discord/README.md

 !yt [link] -- plays a youtube link

-!stop -- stops youtube link playback
+!stop -- stops youtube link playback & makes bot leave channel -- Having this & !youcango caused bot to hang around in voice channel after playback was stopped, and made it impossible to start a new video playback.

-!youcango -- makes bot leave playback voice channel
+~~!youcango -- makes bot leave playback voice channel~~

 !purge -- removes all non-pinned messages in a channel (Admin command)